The Tower (poetry collection)

+The book entered the public domain in the United States in 2024.

-Previous Publication of Select Poems
+Previous publication of select poems

 All of the poems included in The Tower had previously appeared elsewhere in print collections and periodicals.
 Many of the poems featured in Seven Poems and a Fragment, The Cat and the Moon and Certain Poems, and October Blast released by Cuala Press.
 Other poems had been collected in A Vision.